jakeprice-me/tech-notes/content/reconnection-issue-sonoff-snzb-02-zigbee2mqtt.md

 	This seems to pretty consistently work, step 2 is particularly important if you have issues with the battery status not registering, which also tends to mean the sensor values aren't being published.

 !!! warning
-	If it really doesn't work, then remove the battery and try again in 30 minutes.
+	If it really doesn't work, then swap the battery with another and try again.
+It'll sometimes take a few goes before it gets picked up.
+Often you just have to keep restarting, and trying until it works.

 ## Replace Battery